sober235/sober235.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a postdoctoral researcher at the Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences (SIAT, CAS).
-I am affiliated with the National Key Laboratory of Medical Imaging Science and Technology Systems at SIAT (https://medimaging.siat.ac.cn/).
+I am affiliated with the National Key Laboratory of Medical Imaging Science and Technology Systems at [SIAT](https://medimaging.siat.ac.cn/).
 My primary research interests include medical imaging, deep learning, and signal processing.
 In addition, I have worked on several projects involving hardware–software co-design.

-I am very fortunate to be advised by Prof. Dong Liang (https://english.siat.ac.cn/about/il/pre/202505/t20250526_1044430.html) from the Lauterbur Research Center for Biomedical Imaging and the Medical AI Research Center.
-Previously, I was also advised by Prof. Dong Liang and Prof. Haifeng Wang (https://people.ucas.edu.cn/~hfwang?language=en) during my master’s studies.
+I am very fortunate to be advised by [Prof. Dong Liang](https://english.siat.ac.cn/about/il/pre/202505/t20250526_1044430.html) from the Lauterbur Research Center for Biomedical Imaging and the Medical AI Research Center.
+Previously, I was also advised by [Prof. Dong Liang] and [Prof. Haifeng Wang](https://people.ucas.edu.cn/~hfwang?language=en) during my master’s studies.

 # 🔥 News
 To be updated.